edofe99/Quant-Energy-Pricer/README.md

 A tool for pricing full‑load energy contracts.

-> A full‑load contract locks in a constant power delivery or energy volume over a set term.
-The buyer pays, and the seller delivers, the full amount regardless of actual usage.
+> In a full load contract the client pays a fixed price and the seller will deliver, regardless of amount consumed or variation in the market price.

 ## 🔧 Key Features